That's the whole trick — the index lays out, on a single page, which currencies look cheap or pricey against the dollar.

 5. Malaysia — ~$2.70

-The Big Mac Index isn't perfect.
-Labor costs, rent, taxes, and food culture differ wildly across nations.
-In India, where beef isn't commonly eaten, they substitute the Chicken Maharaja Mac.
+The index is no precision instrument.
+Labor costs, rent, taxes, and food culture swing wildly from country to country, so a straight comparison leaves gaps.
+In India, where beef isn't commonly eaten, they swap in the Chicken Maharaja Mac entirely.